colinfwalsh/StackOverflowUsers/README.md

 ## TableView

 The tableView is set up using RxCocoa (since we're only dealing with one type of cell), so there was no need to create a unique datasource or delegate in order to organize our tableView.
 In addition, the cells are configured using a specific method that takes in a ViewModel and assigns data to labels based on the data in the viewModel.
-Since there is some observables that are created within this method, our dispose bag is re-initialized in the cell's "prepareForResuse" method in order to keep our memory imprint low by deallocating observable streams of cells that are off screen.
+Since there is some observables that are created within this method, our dispose bag is re-initialized in the cell's "prepareForReuse" method in order to keep our memory imprint low by deallocating observable streams of cells that are off screen.

 ## Cell Display